Facebook pixel

 When a Potterton boiler starts flashing green, it can be a cause for concern.
 Homeowners have experienced the issue, and it usually indicates that the boiler is calling for heat but not firing up correctly.
 This flashing green light can often be seen on models like the Suprima 30L and 50L, leading to confusion and frustration.

-The flashing green light on a Potterton boiler generally means the boiler is not properly igniting or maintaining operation.
+The flashing green light on a Potterton generally means the boiler is not properly igniting or maintaining operation.
 This can be due to various reasons including faults in the ignition system, gas supply issues, or problems with the central heating pump.
 Sometimes, these issues can be fixed with a simple reset, but it's crucial to understand what might be causing the problem.

 To avoid further complications, it's recommended to check your boiler’s manual and see if the error can be easily resolved.
 If the problem persists or you're unsure, contacting a Gas Safe engineer is the safest course of action.
 Proper maintenance and fixes can prevent minor issues from becoming major repairs, ensuring your boiler runs efficiently and safely.